Kitwe Copperbelt, Zambia Travel Guide

 Groundnuts are a very common ingredient in Zambian cuisine, so those with peanut allergies must use great caution.
 Clearly state your allergies.

-The most unique local dining concept involves the experience of eating at a local nshima restaurant and consuming your meal with your hands.
+The most unique local dining concept involves the experience of eating at a local nshima restaurant and consuming your having a meal with your hands.

 This communal and traditional way of eating offers a profound cultural immersion, connecting you directly with local customs.